leodlca/frogger-clone/README.md

 At first you have 3 lives, everytime a bug hits you, you lose a life.

-The main objective is to get to the river as many times as you can, if you die, don't worry, your record will be kept as long as you don't leave/refresh the page.
+The main objective is to pick up the star and get to the river as many times as you can, if you die, don't worry, your record will be kept as long as you don't leave/refresh the page.

 ## How to setup